m3rkvl/m3rkvl/README.md

 - 🌱 I’m currently learning **Next.js** -->

-🌍 Living in Antalya, Turkey.
+🌍 Living in İzmir, Turkey.

 👨‍💻 All of my projects are available at [https://merkal.tech](https://merkal.tech).